!

 15% OFF

-Daawat Rozana Mini Mogra Basmati Rice (Broken)
+Daawat Rozana Mini Mogra Basmati Rice (Medium Grain)

 5 kg